 - Red or blue light may not be visible from the front of the car

-We highly recommend completely avoiding blue and red colors on any aftermarket lights including underbody glow, as these colors are typically used for emergency vehicles.
+We highly recommend completely avoiding blue and red colors on any aftermarket lights including underbody glow.
+These colors are reserved for emergency vehicles and specifically prohibited in majority of USA.

 Though not expressly forbidden, we also suggest avoiding any kind of flashing, rotating or oscillating street glow systems.
 Such lights may be considered a distraction to other drivers and fall under different regulations.